 The result of a good session is that the client feels better.
 But if the therapist feels exhausted and drained with hurting wrists, then it was not a good session.

 Both parties have to come out ahead.
-As a massage therapist you need to have your priorities straight, namely your health, your energy and your longevity as a practitioner.
+As a Thai Massage therapist, you need to have your priorities straight – namely your health, your energy, and your longevity as a practitioner.

 The risk of burn out for a massage therapist

 I have met quite a few massage therapists who burned out physically and energetically because they did not set their boundaries, did not manage their health and their energy, and they could not say NO.